|Glossary: QuestBridge Terms|

 College Rankings: National College Match applicants can submit a list of up to 8 partner colleges to which they would like to apply through QuestBridge, ranking the colleges in order of preference.
 QuestBridge forwards finalists’ applications to the colleges they rank, and those colleges consider them for admission and College Match Scholarships.
 A student will be matched with the college highest on their ranked list that would like to admit them with a full scholarship.

-Edward Fein Foundation Scholarship Awards: An award program for College Prep Scholarship applicants who identify their religion as Judaism.
+Edward Fein Foundation Fein Fellow Awards: An award program for College Prep Scholarship applicants who identify their religion as Judaism.
 Awards include laptops, individualized college admissions counseling, and invitations to College Admissions Conferences.
 Select students also receive a scholarship to attend a summer program at Brandeis University.
+Learn more.

 Finalist: A student who applied to the National College Match and was selected based on his/her academic achievements and financial need.
-Only finalists may be considered for the College Match Scholarship.
+Only finalists will be considered for the College Match Scholarship.
 Finalists who rank colleges through the College Match cannot also apply Early Decision/Action to other colleges (i.e. any early admissions program outside QuestBridge).
-Finalists who are not admitted through the College Match may apply through the Regular Decision process, following the relevant procedure for each college.
+Finalists who are not admitted through the College Match may apply to our partner colleges through the Regular Decision process, following the relevant procedure for each college.
 Finalists receive automatic application fee waivers for all QuestBridge partner colleges.

 Finalist who did not rank colleges: A finalist who has decided not to rank any colleges for the College Match may apply to college(s) through Early Decision/Action.
 Finalists in this category can apply through the QuestBridge Regular Decision process and request to have their National College Match application forwarded to any QuestBridge partner colleges.
 As finalists, they receive automatic application fee waivers for QuestBridge partner colleges.